GabrielaGodek/GabrielaGodek/README.md

 ###### Keep learning.
 Keep growing

 <div align="justify">
 &nbsp; I study Technical Physics with Computer Modeling specialization at Cracow University of Technology.
 Meanwhile my studies I realized that programming is exciting and because of that I decide to learn front-end technologies.
-To do that I'm currently running two online courses on Udemy platform, also I'm practicing at <i>FreeCodeCamp</i> site.
-There I'm learning JS basics & RegExp & Functional Programming & few more.  <br>
-Recently I started a <i>CS50</i>.
-This is Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.

 </div>